Quantum state engineering by steering in the presence of errors: Classification and quantification of errors

 \section{Classification and quantification of errors}

 In this section, we introduce some errors that can adversely affect the ideal protocol and steer the system toward an erroneous target state rather than the desired one.
-For simplicity, we assume throughout this paper that a single error occurs at any given time.
+For simplicity and for the sake of clarity, we assume throughout this paper that a single error occurs at any given time.
+As we shall see, each error may induce both dissipative and unitary channels in the LE governing the fully averaged dynamics, yet certain errors only induce one type of channel.
+Thus, the consideration of several errors acting simultaneously only requires the addition of the corresponding channels (see Appendix~\ref{sec:multiple_errors_at_the_same_time}).
 We will implement two distance measures that compare the steered state with an ideal target state.
-These measures are the fidelity and trace distance.
+These measures are fidelity and trace distance.
 Using these measures will enable us to gauge the impact of steering errors on the protocol.
 We will also employ linear entropy to determine the degree of ``mixedness'' of the steered state when errors occur.
 The robustness analysis aims to understand how steering errors can affect the reliability and accuracy of the protocol.